aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/utility-features/_index.md

 ## **Printing the TaskWritingException**
 A project consists of a number of tasks and Aspose.Tasks for C++ API allows adding, removing and updating task information.
 If there's a problem when writing tasks, use TasksWritingException to catch them.

-Aspose.Tasks supports printing a message when there's an exception in writing a task.
+Aspose.Tasks for C++ supports printing a message when there's an exception in writing a task.
 This is done with TaskWritingException, in a similar way to how TaskReadingException is used.

 The log message is contained in the public property TasksWritingException.LogText, as shown in the following code example.